What does grief feel like?

 Grief feels like… sadness

-Feeling sad is the most common reaction to the death of someone you love.
+Feeling sad is the most common reaction to loss.
 Wanting to cry, feeling exhausted and being unable to focus go hand in hand with grief.
 Sometimes we want to be alone so we can cry.
 That’s ok.
 Wanting to talk to someone about it can help too.

 Grief feels like… anger

-Th death might be the result of an accident, someone else’s actions might have caused it, or maybe your loved one simply got ill.
-Whatever the reason, you may feel angry about the unfairness of life and why this has happened.
+Your loss might be the result of an accident, someone else’s actions might have caused it, or maybe they simply got ill.
+Whatever the reason, you might feel angry about the unfairness of life and why this has happened.
 This is totally understandable and completely normal.

 Grief feels like… guilt